nico3333fr/jquery-accessible-simple-tooltip-aria/README.md

-# jquery-accessible-simple-tooltip-aria
+# jQuery accessible simple tooltip window, using ARIA

-jQuery accessible simple tooltip window, using ARIA
+Description will come, please be patient.